-As of June 30, 2019, the carrying value of our Term Loans consist of \$11.3 million principal outstanding less the debt issuance costs of \$0.2 million.
+As of March 31, 2020, the carrying value of our Term Loans consisted of \$5.3 million principal outstanding less the debt issuance costs of \$0.1 million and the accretion of the final maturity payment of \$1.8 million.
+We intend to pay our Term Loans in full, including the final maturity payment by the fourth quarter of 2020.
 The debt issuance costs have been recorded as a debt discount which are being accreted to interest expense over the life of the Term Loans.

 In connection with the first tranche, we issued warrants to the Lenders to purchase an aggregate of 3,415 shares of our common stock with an exercise price of \$43.93 per share.
 In connection with the second tranche, we issued warrants to the Lenders to purchase an aggregate of 1,489 shares of our common stock with an exercise price of \$50.37 per share.
-In connection with the third tranche, we issued warrants to each of SVB and Solar to purchase an aggregate of 1,443 shares of our common stock with an exercise price of \$51.98 per share.
+In connection with the third tranche, we issued warrants to each of the Lenders to purchase an aggregate of 1,433 shares of our common stock with an exercise price of \$51.98 per share.
 The warrants are immediately exercisable and have a maximum contractual term of seven years.
 The aggregate fair value of the warrants was determined to be \$0.5 million using the Black-Scholes option pricing model and was recorded as a debt discount which is being accreted to interest expense over the life of Term Loans.